With PM in SL & Shah in TN, BJP hopes to shake up Tamil politics this week

 strategist said about Stalin’s recent efforts to revive the memories of the anti-Hindi agitations of 1950s and 60s.

-effort will be to turn the Dravidian movement's strength as its Achilles' Heel.
+The BJP’s effort will be to turn the Dravidian movement’s strength as its Achilles’ heel.
 In contrast to the atheism that Dravidian parties profess, the BJP

 agenda will be to revive Tamil glory of the past, particularly to celebrate Tamil culture’s Hindu elements.
 “The BJP